-Dato:

-11 Jigilature .
-Date

-If this form is submitted electronically through the e PI's email account that is considered a valid
+PI Signature: Date: If this form is submitted electronic signature. ctronically through the PI's email account that is considered a valid

-electronic signature.

 XII.
 PERSONNEL & QUALIFICATIONS

 If more than one person will be working with animals, please copy and paste an additional section for each.
 All personnel must receive a copy of the protocol.